ekomi-ltd/plugin-plentymarkets-ekomifeedback/README.md

    	**Note:** Please make sure, The Shop Id and Shop Password are correct.
 In the case of invalid credentials, the plugin will not work.

-   	Please contact support@ekomi.de if you want an opt-in function.
+   	Please contact support@ekomi-group.com if you want an opt-in function.

 4. Browse to Plugins / Plugin set overview and activate the plugin for the desired clients.
 Activate the plugin "in productive" and click on the icon “Deploy Plugins in Productive”.
 Deployment can take several minutes.
 If the deployment has been successful, the field next to the Deploy button is shown in green.
 If this is not the case, please contact your support representative.